akka/akka/akka-docs/rst/java/http/routing-dsl/directives/respond-with-directives/respondWithDefaultHeaders.rst

 A header is only added if there is no header instance with the same name (case insensitively) already present in the response.

-See also :ref:`-respondWithDefaultHeader-` if you'd like to add only a single header.
+See also :ref:`-respondWithDefaultHeader-java-` if you'd like to add only a single header.

 Example